Sessions now recalls meeting with Trump aide, maintains he "never lied"

 "After reading his account, and to the best of my recollection, I believe that I wanted to make clear to him that he was not authorized to represent the campaign with the Russian government, or any other foreign government, for that matter," Sessions said Tuesday.
 "But I did not recall this event, which occurred 18 months before my testimony of a few weeks ago, and would gladly have reported it."

-He added that he "pushed back" against the idea of a meeting between Trump and Putin.
+He added that he "pushed back" on the idea of a meeting between Trump and Putin.

 Tuesday's grilling marked Sessions' first appearance before the House Judiciary Committee.
 In his opening statement, he vigorously denied accusations that he lied in previous testimony to Congress about his and other campaign officials' communications with Russian officials during the 2016 presidential election.